Ashok Leyland expands digital solutions for CVs

 The detachable Android tablet serves your entertainment, navigation and communication needs -- on the go and ...

-The three new solutions include i-Alert 3.0, AL Cares and Uptime solution centre. i-Alert 3.0 is an enhanced telematics application to monitor vital vehicle information and manage their fleet.
-This solution offers several features including tracking and tracing of the vehicles, geo-fencing, trip management, route deviation tracking, fuel management, alerts, service reminders, driver monitoring & dealer locator.
+i-Alert 3.0 is the industry-first cutting-edge enhanced telematics application addressing the technical complexities of BS-VI to monitor vital vehicle information and manage their fleet, the company said.

+This solution offers diverse benefits including tracking and tracing of the vehicles, geo-fencing, trip management, route deviation tracking, fuel management, alerts, service reminders, driver monitoring and dealer locator, it added.

-AL Cares, described as an all-in-one digital solution by the company, promises to take care of end-to-end business needs.
-Features range from quick access to vehicle details, e-locker facility to store and access all vehicle-related documents, service due to reminders, convenient service booking, real-time alerts, dealer/service locator.
-The Uptime solution platform will offer AI-driven prognostics that will detect potential issues well in advance and will seek to offer real-time analysis of vehicle parameters to enable quick reactive support to get the vehicle back on road swiftly.
+AL Cares features range from quick access to vehicle details, e-locker facility to store and access all vehicle-related documents, service due to reminders, convenient service booking, real-time alerts, dealer-service locator, the company said.

+The Uptime Solution Centre is a platform that helps detect potential issues well in advance and also offers real-time analysis of vehicle parameters to enable quick reactive support to get the vehicle back on road swiftly.

 The detachable Android tablet serves your entertainment, navigation and communication needs -- on the go and ...